mansam/fossbox/content/kayeight-week-1-in-summary.md

 Author: kayeight
 Tags: legacy, foss@rit
 Category: legacy
 Summary: It's been a good first week here at FOSS.
-After spending a couple days getting ...
+After spending a couple days getting everything set up with my computer (git, TurboGears, fedorahosted, etc etc), I started working on making a demo of the kind of widgets CIVX could use to display information, particularly for the New York state senate.
+I've been playing around with a jQuery tabs widget that's pretty sleek looking.
+After some struggling to get that working in TurboGears, I think it looks good so far, and will be really awesome once I l ...

 It's been a good first week here at FOSS.
 After spending a couple days getting everything set up with my computer (git, TurboGears, fedorahosted, etc etc), I